For urgent consular assistance call

 Medical facilities in remote areas can be basic or non-existent.
 Carry some medical supplies for personal use.

 Foreigners must pay an up-front deposit for medical services.
 If you are seriously ill or injured, you may need to be evacuated to a place with better facilities.
-Medical evacuation can be very expensive.
+Medical evacuation can be very expensive and hard to organise.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.